Lessons from a little boy walking down the stairs!

 Remember, they can’t eat a food that isn’t there! 😉

-If you would like individualized, step-by-step advice and support to undo your child’s fussy eating, please visit my consultancy page.
+If you would like an individualised, step-by-step programme and ongoing support to undo your child’s fussy eating, please visit my consultancy page.